2001 Ross Avenue, Suite 2100, Dallas, TX 75201 USA

 Prior to joining USTR, Ambassador Kirk was a partner at Vinson & Elkins LLP, where his principal area of practice was public finance and public policy.

 Ambassador Kirk was featured in Law360 as part of its Minority Powerbrokers Q&A series in 2014.
 He has been named one of “The 50 Most Influential Minority Lawyers in America” by The National Law Journal and one of the nation’s top government relations lawyers by The Best Lawyers in America.
+He was named the 2019 Dallas Sports Lawyer of the Year by Best Lawyers and has consistently been recognized by the publication since 2007.
 He is the recipient of the University of Texas Distinguished Alumni Award, Woodrow Wilson Center for Public Policy’s Outstanding Public Service Award, the Young Texas Exes Award, and the Austin College Distinguished Alumni Award.
 Ambassador Kirk also received an Honorary Doctor of Humane Degree from Austin College and the Mickey Leland Leadership Award from Texas Southern University.

 Ambassador Kirk was born and raised in Austin, Texas, where he received his Bachelor of Arts degree in political science and sociology from Austin College in Sherman, Texas.
 He received his law degree from the University of Texas School of Law in 1979.
 He is married to Matrice Ellis-Kirk, and they have two daughters, Elizabeth Alexandra and Catherine Victoria.